-To nonstick the scope, gently tap on the scope.
+To nonstick the scope, gently tap on the scope level.
 This can help the internal mechanisms of the scope to settle.

 To ensure maximum accuracy, shooting and measuring should be completed multiple times.
 Each group of three shots should be measured appropriately, and the scope readjusted.
-By repeating the process of fire and adjustments, the zeroing in on the scope will become more accurate.
+By repeating the process of fire and adjustments, Zeroing in on the scope will become a more accurate and perfect shot.

 During the scope zeroing in the process, the barrel can heat up to a point where it may affect the accuracy.
 To make sure that the barrel is not touching the skill, let the barrel cool before attempting more adjustments.

 Just like the guns that they are attached to, each scope is different.
-Each best spotting scope for target shooting will have different MOA’s and will have a slightly different process of how to zero a scope.
+Each best spotting scope will have different MOA’s and will have a slightly different process of how to zero a scope.

 No matter the scope that is being used, the most important thing is to take the time to do it correctly.
 It will make a huge difference in future to get a scope zeroed in properly from the beginning.